 Next time though I am definitely going to use some solid colours to break up the design a bit.

 Sadly at this point I had to down tools again – seems to be not enough time in the day to sew these days.

 Anyway, there are a couple of things that I have picked up from this blog post.

 One – I cannot believe how much you can get from two packs of fat quarters – yes, I’m still using the same collection that I have been using for the last few posts!

 Two – I love foundation paper piecing!
 Look out for more of this in the future!
-I’ve already started collecting some inspiration together on my foundation paper piecing Pinterest board and I have a Carol Doak book on order to! :)
+I’ve already started collecting some inspiration together on a Pinterest board and I have a Carol Doak book on order to! :)

 Right, that’s just about it from me for this one.

 Thank you for reading, and sorry it’s a bit short.